bioinformike/DuFF/README.md

 Left to implement:
 - [x] Include GH issues in program help.
 - [x] Program is not ending after walking dir structure - likely has to do with error matching logic in run fn.
+- [ ] Running program on / where we will get permission denied (good) we are not getting all directories we should.
 - [ ] Copy over configuration printing from bash scrip
 - [ ] Switch all errors to print to stderr
 - [ ] Collect all FileResult structs into one Vector